“God created the world except the Lynn Borough. The Board’s predecessors took it from the sea.”

 In the early part of the 17th Century Cornelius Vermuyden, a Dutch Engineer and a number of entrepreneurs known as ‘the adventurers’ helped reclaim and drain much of what is now the Board’s area.
 Ever since 1757 the Board and its immediate predecessors have continued with passion to improve and maintain their drainage systems, which has helped create the thriving local economy and environment we all enjoy today.

 The Board and its predecessors have been very successful in reducing flood risk over the years, with a pedigree of over 250 years in the business.
-So successful in fact, that many people living and working in the area know nothing of the Internal Drainage Board and the vital work that we do to help prevent flooding and facilitate land use.
+So successful in fact, that many people living and working in the area know nothing of the Internal Drainage Board and the vital work that we do to help prevent flooding, protect the environment and facilitate land use.

 Our success is inevitably measured by what does not happen rather than what does happen, which means that if flooding does not occur frequently the value of what we do is sometimes questioned.
 But it is precisely because we continually maintain, improve and watch over the drainage system that we are actually able to reduce the risk of flooding.

-With passion, foresight and a little bit of common sense, we will be allowed to continue to evolve and help protect the people of King’s Lynn and West Norfolk, whatever the cost may be, for generations to come.
+With passion, foresight and common sense, we will be allowed to continue to evolve and help protect the people of King’s Lynn and West Norfolk, whatever the cost may be, for generations to come.

 The Amalgamation of the West of Ouse, Gaywood, Magdalen, Marshland Smeeth and Fen, and Wingland Internal Drainage Districts Order 2004 (Statutory Instrument 2004 No.1657).
 This Order constituted King’s Lynn IDB in 2004 from an amalgamation of 5 Internal Drainage Boards: